Chart Color Schemes

 Mayfield's population is slightly younger than the national pattern

-Mayfield's median age is 35 years, significantly below the Rest of NSW average of 43 and younger than the Australian median of 38.
-The 25-34 cohort is notably over-represented at 22.5% locally compared to the Rest of NSW average, while the 65-74 year-olds are under-represented at 8.3%.
+Mayfield's median age is 35 years, which is significantly lower than the Rest of NSW average of 43 and somewhat younger than the Australian median of 38.
+The 25-34 cohort is notably over-represented in Mayfield at 22.5%, compared to the Rest of NSW average, while the 65-74 year-olds are under-represented at 8.3%.
 This concentration of residents aged 25-34 is well above the national average of 14.5%.
-Following the Census conducted on August 10, 2021, younger residents have shifted the median age down by one year to 35 years.
-Specifically, the percentage of residents aged 25 to 34 has increased from 20.2% to 22.5%, while those aged 35 to 44 increased from 14.7% to 15.8%.
-Conversely, the percentage of residents aged 55 to 64 declined from 11.4% to 10.1%, and those aged 45 to 54 dropped from 11.4% to 10.2%.
-Demographic modeling suggests that Mayfield's age profile will evolve significantly by the year 2041.
-The 25-34 cohort is projected to grow strongly at a rate of 29%, adding 643 residents to reach a total of 2,894.
+Following the Census conducted on 29 August 2021, younger residents have shifted Mayfield's median age down to 35 years.
+Specifically, the proportion of residents aged 25 to 34 has increased from 20.2% to 22.5%, while those aged 35 to 44 grew from 14.7% to 15.8%.
+Conversely, the proportion of residents aged 55 to 64 declined from 11.4% to 10.1%, and those aged 45 to 54 dropped from 11.4% to 10.2%.
+Demographic modeling suggests that Mayfield's age profile will change significantly by 2041.
+The 25-34 cohort is projected to grow the strongest at 26%, adding 591 residents to reach a total of 2,895.
 Conversely, the 65-74 and 15-24 cohorts are expected to experience population declines.